 The primary factors are R, F, and M for this model, which are explained below-

-F is FREQUENCY - Total number time a user has visited the app/site or total number of purchases
+F is FREQUENCY - The total number of times a user has visited the app/site or total number of purchases

 M is MONETARY - Total money spent by a user or total time spent watching content